mmkal/copy-config/README.md

 ### `--purge`

 Use this to remove all config files found locally that aren't found on the remote.
 This is a destructive option, so use it carefully.

+### `--aggressive` (_experimental_)

+Instead of the default merge strategies, use more aggressive equivalents.
+Merge json files, biasing to the remote content instead of local, and replace other files using the remote content directly.
+Like `--purge`, this is a potentially destructive command since it doesn't respect your local filesystem, so use carefully.

 ### `--config`